 The following instructions provide a detailed explanation of the disclosure requirements.
 This guide also contains sample completed FD Statements and PTRs for your reference immediately following the instructions beginning at page SF-1.
-Filers are encouraged to carefully read these instructions and refer to the sample form for examples of the correct way to disclose the most common types of entries.
+Filers are encouraged to carefully read these instructions and refer to the sample forms for examples of the correct way to disclose the most common types of entries.
 Any filer who has questions concerning the reporting requirements or how to fill out the FD Statement or PTR should call the Committee at (202) 225-7103.

-Pursuant to its authority under 5 U.S.C. app. § 106(b), the Committee has delegated to the Congressional Budget Office, Library of Congress, Architect of the Capitol, Government Publishing Office, and Capitol Police the responsibility of reviewing and certifying FD Statements and PTRs, and issuing extensions of time for filing, for their own employees.
+authority Pursuant to itsunder U.S.C. § 13108(b), the Committee has delegated to the Congressional Budget Office, Library of Congress, Architect of the Capitol, Government Publishing Office, and Capitol Police the responsibility of reviewing and certifying FD Statements and PTRs, and issuing extensions of time for filing, for their own employees.
 Employees of those agencies should contact their respective general counsel's office with any questions about their financial disclosure obligations.